taylorific/chef-training/slides.md

 - Stable quality signal
 - Testing needs to be easy (if testing isn't easy, people don't test)
 - Branches are duplicate work, avoid
-- Manage things in aggregate not as individual pieces ("move idempotency up")
+- Manage things in aggregate, not as individual pieces ("move idempotency up").
+Managing

 ---
 hideInToc: true